 Time of Year

-It’s Murphy’s Law – “Things will go wrong in any given situation if you give them a chance.”
+Murphy’s Law – “Things will go wrong in any given situation if you give them a chance.”

 For us, that includes severe weather conditions that pop up, including rain, snow, hail, thunderstorms, and more.
 At Number 1 Auto Transport, our drivers always operate with the safety of your car in mind.
 We can explain a day late; we can’t explain a damaged vehicle.
-If our drivers feel that slower travel or even stopping and sheltering is the best option for making sure your vehicle arrives in the same condition as when you handed it to us, they will do so.
+If our drivers feel that slower travel or even stopping and sheltering is the best option for ensuring your vehicle arrives in the same condition as when you handed it to us, they will do so.

 There’s also the issue of impromptu route changes.
 Whether it is due to construction that didn’t show up in route planning ahead of time, natural disasters, unexpected heavy traffic, accidents, or other “Acts of God,” all sorts of headaches can crop up.
 These can add on hours or even days, depending on severity.
 We are constantly working with drivers and other sources to minimize the potential for unseen delays.